 Please review the following do’s and don’ts of the program, to help us make sure the next collection period is a success:

-Bags with food particles, moisture, or residue (only plastic that is clean, dry, and free of food and debris)
+Trash of any kind, Recyclables that can be included in the curbside program, Bags with food particles, moisture, or residue (only plastic that is clean, dry, and free of food and debris)

 York County Beautification Committee wins 2nd